 We have a finite supply of natural resources in North America.
 Much of our North American domestic crude oil supply crosses the original US indigenous treaty territory during transport.
 Transport of crude oil supply has traditionally utilized rail and road transport.
 We have a severe infrastructure problem in the US.
 Due to overuse and neglect, rail and road transport are not as reliable today.

-**Article 6 of US Constitution:
+**Article 6 of the US Constitution:

 The 1851 Laramie Treaty between the US government and the Sioux tribe.